Hands On: The First-Ever Rolex Daytona “Rainbow” 16599SAAEC

 Continuing its annual tradition, Patek Philippe has just revealed its unique creation to benefit Children Action, the Nautilus Ref.
 5711/1500A.
 Slated to be sold at auction with all proceeds going to the Geneva charity, the Nautilus Ref.
 5711/1500A is entirely stainless steel and entirely engraved.

-The engraved Nautilus is the latest one-off wristwatch Patek Philippe has created for the Geneva charity.
+The engraved Nautilus is the latest one-off wristwatch Patek Philippe has created for the charity founded by Swiss financier Bernard Sabrier that helps disadvantaged children.
 Past watches include the Calatrava Pilot Travel Time ref.
 5524T in titanium and last year’s ref.
 5270T in titanium with a green dial that sold for almost CHF10 million.

 The case, bezel, bracelet, and case back are hand engraved with a “Maori-inspired” motif that’s matched with a dark grey dial.
 While aftermarket engraving has been applied to various Nautilus models in the past, this is the first factory-original specimen decorated in this manner.